jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

 ----

-I add a :ref:`function definition<how to make a function with input>`
+I add a :ref:`function definition<how to make a function that takes input>`

 .. code-block:: python
   :lineno-start: 88